munkireport/munkireport-php/docs/upgrade-v5-v60.md

 All application errors are logged to the default application log, which lives in `storage/logs/laravel.log`.

+As a module developer, you can enable the deprecation log to see what parts of your module are using outdated API.
+The deprecation log will be stored at `storage/logs/deprecations.log`.

 ### API Keys ###

 The MunkiReport interface now provides you with a way to manage API Keys that you can use to interact with the REST API or GraphQL API without using your user credentials.
-This is the only way to interact with the API if you are signing in with an sso federated user.
+This is the preferred way to access the API, and the *only* way to interact with the API if you are signing in with SSO such as Entra ID or Okta.

 ### OpenID Connect (OIDC) via Laravel Socialite ###

 MunkiReport-PHP now has support for OpenID Connect.

-At this stage, we only test with Azure AD as the identity platform, but you are welcome to try others.
+At this stage, we only test with Entra ID as the identity platform, but you are welcome to try others.

-You can enable OIDC sign-in for Azure AD by including this environment variable in .env or the web application environment:
+You can enable OIDC sign-in for Entra ID by including this environment variable in .env or the web application environment:

     AUTH_METHODS="OIDC"

-You can still provide a fallback to local database authentication (in case Azure AD is not available) like so:
+You can still provide a fallback to local database authentication (in case Entra ID is not available) like so:

     AUTH_METHODS="OIDC,LOCAL"